-- Assessing incentives against financial and non-financial business measures that are aligned with GPT strategy. - Delivering a meaningful component of executive remuneration in the form of equity subject to performance hurdles being achieved. - Enabling the Board to modify remuneration outcomes as a result of adverse circumstances becoming known post the granting, payment or vesting under the STIC or LTI schemes3. - 1 Where deferred securities are awarded, the number allocated is determined by dividing 50% of the value of the total STIC by the Q4, VWAP immediately preceding the commencement of the performance period.
-The value of the award on the conversion date may vary as a result of security price having increased or decreased since that point in time. - 2 Eligibility to participate in the STIC, LTI, GESOP and BBESOP schemes is generally limited to individuals who are employed on a permanent basis, satisfy the minimum service criteria applicable under each scheme, have not given or received notice of cessation of employment and are not subject to any formal performance management process. - 3 Åll GPT employees who participate in STIC and LTI are subject to these awards being clawed back if the recipient has acted fraudulently, dishonestly, or where there has been a material misstatement or omission in the Group's financial statements leading to the receipt of an unfair benefit.
+- 1 Where deferred securities are awarded, the number allocated is determined by dividing 50% of the value of the total STIC by the Q4, VWAP immediately preceding the commencement of the performance period.
+The value of the award on the conversion date may vary as a result of security price having increased - or decreased since that point in time.
+2 Eligibility to participate in the STIC, LTI, GESOP and BBESOP schemes is generally limited to individuals who are employed on a permanent basis, satisfy the minimum service criteria applicable under each scheme, have not given or received notice of cessation of employment and are not subject to any formal performance management process. - performance management process.
+3 All GPT employees who participate in STIC and LTI are subject to these awards being clawed back if the recipient has acted fraudulently, dishonestly, or where there has been a material misstatement or omission in the Group's financial statements leading to the receipt of an unfair benefit.